🛡️ Access Control Lists - CCNA Practice Questions

 CCNA ACLs Exam Tips

 Access Control Lists questions in CCNA are typically scenario-based.
-Focus on service-level decision making aligned to official exam objectives.
+Focus on network fundamentals, IP connectivity, security basics, and automation concepts.
 Priority concepts: acl, access list, wildcard mask, permit, deny, standard acl.

 What CCNA Expects